 “Your dog is attacking me!”

-“He’s protecting you, you idiot,” said Patty, after sizing up what she was seeing.
+“He’s protecting you, you fool,” said Patty, after sizing up what she was seeing.
 “Although you don’t deserve it.
-A cat would push you down the stairs.”
+Your cat would push you down the stairs.”

-Patty patted Wellington on the head as she brought him back to the house.
+Patty rubbed Wellington on the head as she brought him back to the house.